riipandi/stackup/README.md

-# Another LEMP Stack Installer.
+# Linux Stack Made Easy.

-The LEMP software stack is a group of software that can be used to serve dynamic web pages and web applications.
-This is an acronym that describes a Linux operating system, with an Nginx web server.
+The LEMP / LAMP software stack is a group of software that can be used to serve dynamic web pages and web applications.
+This is an acronym that describes a Linux operating system, with an Nginx or Apache web server.
 The backend data is stored in the MySQL/MariaDB database and or PostgreSQL as optional, and the dynamic processing is handled by PHP and or Python.

 ## Prerequisites